Reporting Older Adult Abuse

 - Any relevant documents you may have (such as copies of emails, letters, powers of attorney, wills, or trusts)

-It would also be a good idea to ask the agency for an estimated timeline for their investigation and for a description of the services that they’ll provide.
+You can ask the agency for an estimated timeline for their investigation.
+It is also helpful to ask for a description of their services.

-Mandatory reporting has been having a positive impact as states that have expanded reporting requirements have generally seen increases in the cases of elder abuse investigated by law enforcement.
-One county in Colorado, for example, saw a doubling of reported cases of elder abuse within only five months after new statewide reporting requirements took effect.
+Mandatory reporting has a positive impact on states with expanded reporting requirements.
+These states have generally seen increases in the cases of elder abuse investigated by law enforcement.

 Additional Resources and Legal Help